guardianproject/info/content/blog/2013-11-21-a-tag-team-git-workflow-that-incorporates-auditing.md

 git push origin master
 </pre>

-Now I&#8217;ve reviewed Abel&#8217;s new commits and incorporated them into my public repo.
+Now I’ve reviewed Abel’s new commits and incorporated them into my public repo.
 Abel is ready to review my new commits, which are rebased on top of his.
-If he agrees with them, he&#8217;ll push them to the official &#8220;blessed&#8221; repo `upstream`.
+If he agrees with them, he’ll push them to the official “blessed” repo `upstream`.
 Then his local repo will be in sync with the latest _upstream_.

 <pre>git checkout master
 git fetch eighthave